-Buyers can specify their offer price in one of four different ways.
+Buyers can specify their offer price in two different ways.

-- Range Pricing with a minimum and a maximum.
+- Offer with Escalation with a minimum and a maximum.
 The minimum must be greater than or equal to the Starting Price.
 The maximum is the highest price that you are willing to escalate up to.
 In traditional real estate transactions, this is referred to as the "Escalation Maximum".
-The maximum would be reached only if competing offers escalate bidding that high.
+The maximum would be reached only if competing offers escalate the price to that level.

 For example, you could offer $950,000 escalated to a maximum of $1,100,000 but only if competing offers triggered the escalation to the maximum amount.